 We present SenseTribute, a smart home occupant identification system that leverages existing and prevalent on-object sensing devices equipped with inertial sensors, which are traditionally designed to monitor status of objects such as doors.
 SenseTribute re-purposes these devices, and exploits machine learning techniques to provide a low-cost, non-intrusive, and practical occupant identification system in a smart home with high accuracy, even when training labels are unavailable.
 Furthermore, SenseTribute combines information from multiple sensors on different objects to amplify the identification accuracy.
 We evaluate SenseTribute using real-world experiments with five on-object sensors deployed on distinct objects.
-Compared to an average of 74% per-object classification when the training labels are known, SenseTribute achieves an accuracy of 96% even when the labels are unknown.
+The system achieves identification accuracy of 96% when the training labels are unknown, while only achieving per-object accuracy of 74% on average even when the labels are known.